bflaven/BlogArticlesExamples/stop_starting_start_stopping/google_tag_manager_google_analytics/readme.md

 **quick definition for variables:**
-Variables is anything can be retrieve uniquely from a website eg price of a product, id of product...
+Variables is anything that can be retrieved uniquely from a website e.g. product's price, product's id...

 ### 2.2.1 Video_2 7 Types of Triggers for Google Tag Manager
 Source: https://www.youtube.com/watch?v=osnWOkppXvU&list=PLpjwMOKO8Jz5hk4vFsc5hKsOMNLMVHflT&index=4